vmleon/oci-fe-be-devops/README.md

 vim terraform.tfvars
 ```

+You have to modify:
+- `config_file_profile` from the `oci session` command
+- `tenancy_ocid` from your OCI tenancy
+- `compartment_ocid` the compartment you want, or root compartment (that is the `tenancy_ocid`)
+- `ssh_public_key` with your public SSH key, usually in `~/.ssh/id_rsa.pub`

+Initialize the terraform provider:
 ```
 terraform init
 ```

+Apply the infrastructure, with auto approval:
 ```
 terraform apply -auto-approve
 ```

+Provision with Ansible:
+- NGINX and static content for the frontend
+- Node, pm2, code and dependencies for the backend
 ```
 ansible-playbook -i generated/app.ini ../ansible/site.yaml
 ```

-> You will be asked a few times:
+> NOTE: You will be asked a few times:
 > `Are you sure you want to continue connecting (yes/no/[fingerprint])?`
 > Type `yes` and `[ENTER]`.